farhan-ahmed1/hancover-action/CONTRIBUTING.md

 - Sample coverage files (if relevant)
 - Environment details (OS, Node version, etc.)

-## Code of Conduct

-Please note that this project follows our [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you agree to abide by its terms.

 ## License

 By contributing, you agree that your contributions will be licensed under the Apache-2.0 License.